shivang57721/rablashijupa_website/p3_step2.md

 # Impact of COVID-19 on Wikipedia Pageviews: A Comparative Analysis"

 In order to evaluate how much covid affected people’s interest, it is necessary to compare data before and during the pandemic.
-We therefore take the assumption that school’s closing date for each country represents the beginning of the pandemic and consequently the lockdown.
+We therefore take the assumption that school closure's date for each country represents the beginning of the pandemic and consequently the lockdown.

 TIMELINE OF SCHOOL CLOSURE